Thinking of moving to Germany? Expats share a detailed breakdown of the cost of living in Berlin and what monthly expenses to budget for in 2025.

 ---|---|

-As you can see, the range of the cost of entertainment in Berlin is quite broad.
-How much to budget will depend on where your preferences lie between the low and high end of these ranges.
+As you can see, the cost of a night out in Berlin varies widely.
+So how much to budget will depend on where your preferences lie within the low and high ends of these ranges.

 Other Costs to Consider when Living in Berlin

 If you haven’t heard about it yet, then we’ll be happy to be the horse’s mouth.
-German TV Tax is a real thing.
+TV Tax in Germany is a real thing!
 So don’t be surprised when you receive a letter in the post requesting payment after you move into your new home.

-Monthly Expense Breakdown: Our Cost of Living in Berlin
+Monthly Expense Breakdown: What We Spend Living in Berlin

-We’ve been living in Berlin for over 3 years now and we’ve settled quite well into our new life as expats.
-We’ve also worked out that the cost of living in Berlin is low compared to most in-demand cities around the world.
+We’ve been living in Berlin for over six years now and have settled quite well into our new life as expats.
+During this time, we’ve worked out that living here is surprisingly affordable compared to many other in-demand cities around the world.

-For us, Berlin takes top spot as being one of the most affordable, expat friendly and in-demand cities to live in Europe.
-But you can decide for yourself.
-Here’s a summary of our monthly expenses for two in Berlin:
+For us, Berlin takes the top spot as one of the most affordable, expat-friendly, and in-demand cities to live in Europe.
+But don’t just take our word for it, decide for yourself!

 Monthly Expenses | Provider | Amount |